RichieHG/RxJS/README.md

 Turns unicast observable to multicast, replying all values to new subscribers (by default) Put 1 as first param new subscribers only will receive the last value Use the second param to define life time of the new values to share.
 If a subscriber comes after that time it won't receive the value

+### Schedulers
+Are use for:
+* Time based operations and operators
+* Testing
+* Expouse them using observeOn and subscribeOn

+We can switch the following:
+* setTimeout -> asyncScheduler
+* queueMicrotask -> asapScheduler
+* requestAnimationFrame -> animationFrameScheduler
+And also we have:
+* queueScheduler

+Each scheduler has three args:
+* Function to invoke
+* Delay: we can use null to omit delay and use the default behaviour
+* State

+#### Use schedulers with observables
+* Scheduler as arg
+* observOn operator
+* subscribeOn operator

+#### Asynchronous behaviour
+It can be triggered by
+* setTimeout
+* queueMicrotask
+* requestAnimationFrame

+**asyncScheduler** is so similar to setTimeout

+**asapScheduler** works like **queueMicrotask** and **Promise.resolve**

+**animationFrameScheduler** is similar to requestAnimationFrame

+**queueScheduler** by default executes synchronously tasks, on queue.
+Is used to control the execution path for other task inside a main task.
+And do it after the task pass to completed state.